ENCCS/julia-for-hpda/content/regression.rst

       using GLM, RDatasets, Plots
       df = dataset("datasets", "Formaldehyde")

-   The columns of the dataframe are called `Carb` and `OptDen` for the ammount of Carbohydrate and Optical Density.
+   The columns of the dataframe are called `Carb` and `OptDen` for the amount of Carbohydrate and Optical Density.
    You can plot the data as follows:

    .. code-block:: julia